Yiklek/dsh-anchored-standard/README.md

 This is a community project.
 It is not an official DeepSeek preset and is not affiliated with or endorsed by DeepSeek.

+Welcome to submit feedback on the plugin in the form of Issues or PRs.
+For ideas for new plugins or useful findings, please submit them under the [repository](https://github.com/0liveiraaa/DeepseekCotexplorations).

 ## Modes at a glance

 | Mode | Directory | First model request | Anchor mechanism | Promotion signal | Cost |